 Reels hold the tape, braid or wire for the portable fence.
-You can use just one or more reels for single line fences or up to three reels, attached to a reel stand, for multi-wire fences.
+You can use just one reel for single line fences or up to three reels, attached to a reel stand, for multi-wire fences.

 Fence Wire Types

 Hi-Tensile

 Wire

-Posts are lightweight yet sturdy.
+Portable Posts are lightweight yet sturdy.
 Pigtail and Ring Top posts are most popular for cattle fences and multi-wire treadins are used for all livestock fences.

-Electric Connectors are leads that connect a portable fence to an existing permanent electric fence.
+Power Connectors are leads that connect a portable fence to an existing permanent electric fence.

 Tapes, Wires and Braids are used on portable fences rather than the high tensile galvanized wire used on permanent fences.
 Gallagher conductors are ideal for portable electric fences as they are light, visible, easy to wind and durable.

 High tensile wire systems create long life, permanent electric fences.
 They are easy to install and provide highly effective animal control that lasts.
-Permanent fences use highly conductive, corrosion resistant fence wire together with wood, steel, fibreglass or Gallagher Insulated Line Posts, coupled with components to keep fences looking good and working effectively for a life time.